MayankGupta-dev08/LearningJava/src/main/java/dev/mayankg/docker/docker-notes.md

 # Docker Notes

 - Note: replace the content with `<>` with appropriate value to run the cmd properly.
+- `Dockerfile` files are w/o any extensions and `docker-compose` files uses `yml` or `ymal` extensions.
+- Docker images can be generated using three (3) different ways:
+  - with a Dockerfile which has a set of sequential instructions (basic/ traditional approach)
+  - with the help of [Buildpacks](https://buildpacks.io), we don’t need to write a low-level Dockerfile
+  - with the help of GoogleJib (open source java tool maintained by Google for building docker images of java applications)

 1. Docker Commands
    1. commands related to docker images